by Jerrod Brown, PhD, MA, MS, MS, MS | Jun 22, 2023 | Uncategorized

 This training will provide participants clinical knowledge and tools to:

 a).
-Define and explain executive function and other related topics.
+After completing this training, participants will be able to define and explain executive function and other related topics.

 b).
-Learn and understand the causes, red flag indicators, and consequences associated with executive dysfunction.
+After completing this training, participants will be able to learn and understand the causes, red flag indicators, and consequences associated with executive dysfunction.

 c).
-Learn and understand the role and impact executive dysfunction plays in criminal offending behavior.
+After completing this training, participants will be able to learn and understand the role and impact executive dysfunction plays in criminal offending behavior.

 d).
-Learn and practice interviewing, screening, and intervention approaches related to clinical treatment of executive dysfunction and criminal offending behaviors.
+After completing this training, participants will be able to learn and practice interviewing, screening, and intervention approaches related to clinical treatment of executive dysfunction and criminal offending behaviors.

 e).
-Learn and apply empirically based research findings on the topic of executive dysfunction and criminal offending behaviors.
+After completing this training, participants will be able to learn and apply empirically based research findings on the topic of executive dysfunction and criminal offending behaviors.

 Target Audience: